CBICA/NiChart_Project/INSTALLATION.md

 Write down your path (for example, copy & paste it into Notepad).

+#### Download the installer
+Make sure you are connected to the internet in order to download the application.

+Go to https://github.com/CBICA/NiChart_Project/blob/main/installers/install_nichart_docker_windows.ps1 and download the file (Doable with either the three dots icon on the top-right -> Download, or the separate Download button a litte below that.

+Open up the file explorer to find where you downloaded this file.
+Hold Shift and right click in that folder.
+You should see "Open PowerShell window here".
+Click that option.

 #### Running the installer

-Make sure you are connected to the internet in order to download the application.
-Then, open a terminal.

-(On Windows, search "terminal", open the application that looks like a black box with a white ">_" in it.
-At the top of the window that appears will be a tab indicating Windows Powershell.
-Stay on this tab for the rest of the instructions.)
+Make sure the PowerShell terminal from the last step is open.

 Then run this command, **making sure to replace** DATA_DIR with the data path you chose earlier:
 ```